-The Government Finance Officers Association of the United States and Canada (GFOA) has awarded a Certificate of Achievement for Excellence in Financial Reporting to the District for 30 consecutive years.
-The report for the year ended June 30, 2021, was submitted to the GFOA to determine its eligibility to be awarded a 31st consecutive Certificate of Achievement; however, due to the COVID-19 pandemic and related circumstances, the GFOA did not complete its review and issue a 31st consecutive Certificate of Achievement for the District's 2021 report prior to the completion and submission of the 2022 report.
+The Government Finance Officers Association of the United States and Canada (GFOA) has awarded a Certificate of Achievement for Excellence in Financial Reporting to the District for the year ended June 30, 2021.
+This was the 31st consecutive year the Districte has received this prestigious award.